Houthis: Naval warfare capabilities

 In course of the Yemeni Civil War, the Houthis developed tactics to combat their opponents' navies.
 At first, their anti-ship operations were unsophisticated and limited to rocket-propelled grenades being shot at vessels close to the shore.
 In the fight to secure the port city of Aden in 2015, the Yemeni Navy was largely destroyed, including all missile-carrying vessels.
 A number of smaller patrol craft, landing craft, and Mi-14 and Ka-28 ASW helicopters did survive.
 Their existence under Houthi control would be brief, as the majority of them were destroyed in air attacks during the Saudi-led intervention in Yemen in 2015.
-As a result, the Houthis were left with AShMs stored ashore (but no launchers) and a smattering of small patrol ships.
+As a result, the Houthis were left with AShMs (anti-ship missiles) stored ashore, but no launchers, and a smattering of small patrol ships.
 These, along with a number of locally manufactured small craft and miscellaneous vessels, were to form the foundation of the new naval warfare capabilities.